ryanpram/tanda-for-as2-covidQA/README.md

 ### Executing program

-* How to run the program
+* How to reproduce result
 * Step-by-step bullets
 ```
 code blocks for commands